julien-jacob/wplingua/readme.txt

 == Description ==

-**An all-in-one solution that makes your websites multilingual and translate them automatically, without word or page limits.**
+**An all-in-one solution that makes your websites multilingual and translate them automatically, without word limits.**

 ✓ One free first language for non-commercial websites ✓ Automatic translation API